Yellow Pages Championship Round

 Notes on the cars:

-- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
+- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
-Williams won seven championship rounds and finished second in the championship.
-Eden order Ensigns for 1972 but cancelled the order and bought March 722s, Williams continued to drive the Chrevron until his 722 arrived and won three of the first six rounds of the series.
+Williams won seven championship rounds and finished second in the 1971 championship.
+Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
+Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.

 - Brabham BT28 (Tom Belsø): New to Jörgen Ellekaer and raced in Scandinavian F3 in 1969 with Holbay engines.
 Ellekaer has a new car, chassis BT28-27, for 1970 so the usage of BT28-8 that season is currently unclear.
 To Tom Belsø (Copenhagen, Denmark) for 1971 and fitted with a 1600cc Ford BDA for British Formula Atlantic.
 Converted to BT35 specification during the year.
 Advertised during 1972 and sold to Jimmy Fuller (Guyana).
 Raced in Guyana late 1972 with a Vegantune twin cam but subsequent history unknown.

-- March 713S [11 as '1'] (David Morgan): A new car built by March for Dave Morgan, initially appearing as a Formula Atlantic car at Snetterton in late June, and then as F3 car for the GP meeting in July.
-The car carried the chassis plate from 713S-1, that James Hunt had wrecked at Zandvoort, but was otherwise a completely new car.
+- March 713S (David Morgan): New for James Hunt to race in F3 in 1971 as part of the Rose Bearings-sponsored March Racing team.
+Won its first two races but then crashed by Hunt at Silverstone on 8 May, when the car went airborn and hit the sleepers.
+The March was rebuilt at the factory and raced by Hunt at Zandvoort a week later, only for Hunt to crash again, the car this time overturning and ripping off the rollhoop.
+Rebuilt as any effectively new car for Dave Morgan, initially appearing as a Formula Atlantic car at Snetterton in late June, and then as F3 car for the GP meeting in July.
 Raced by Morgan and by Reg James in F/Atlantic later in 1971.
 Sold in May 1972 to Jack Cavill (Aylesbury, Buckinghamshire), the owner of Mike Wilds' car, and converted back to F3 spec for Wilds until his new Ensign was ready.
 Retained by Wilds in 1973.
 Likely to be the "ex-Hunt" car raced by Chris Pilborough in Formula 4 in 1974, and then the "ex-Hunt/Morgan" F4 car of Mark Pritchard in 1976.
 Maybe Richard Penny's F4 car in 1977.
 Subsequent history unknown.

 - Brabham BT29 (Norman Cuthbert): Sold to Steve Matchett but remained unraced in 1970.
 To Norman Cuthbert for 1971 and raced in British Formula Atlantic, at first with a Ford twin cam and then with a BDA later in the season.
-To John Sabourin for 1972 and continued in Formula Atlantic.
-Sabourin reappeared briefly in libre racing in 1973.
-Believed to be the "nipple pink" BT29/35 raced by Mike Chapman (Preston/Blackburn) and Mike Utley (Preston) in sprints, hillclimbs and libre racing from 1974 to 1977.
+To John Sabourin for 1972 and continued in Formula Atlantic, and then briefly in libre racing in 1973.
+Sabourin recalls part-trading it to Bobby Howlings for a Chevron B19/B23.
+The BT29 is then believed to be the "nipple pink" BT29/35 raced by Mike Chapman (Preston/Blackburn) and Mike Utley (Preston) in sprints, hillclimbs and libre racing from 1974 to 1977.
 Then firmly identified as the car raced by a southern English hillclimber between 1978 and 1987.
 Subsequent history withheld.